Nuclear Throne Together Introduction

 Co-Op Setup

-If NTT is assembled through a Steam build (or opted into v100), the game will automatically connect through Steam.
+If NTT was opted in to v100 or assembled through a Steam build, the game will automatically connect through Steam.
 This is the easiest method for co-op, as a public/private lobby can be made for friends on the same version to join with no further setup necessary.
-(If wanting to join a non-Steam friend, there is a 'Use Steam' option found in the co-op menu.)
+If wanting to join a non-Steam friend, there is a 'Use Steam' option found in the co-op menu.

 Playing on non-Steam versions will require connecting by IP in order to play with each other online.
 This can be done by port forwarding or connecting through a virtual network.